 Provides theoretical background and practical experience in the administration, scoring, and interpretation of the major objective and projective personality tests.
-Prerequisite: PSYC 5320 or PSYC 6314
+Prerequisite: PSYC2330 Psychological Statistics and PSYC4320 Abnormal Psychology

 COUN 6381 PRACTICUM IN COUNSELING I

 Supervised experience in counseling.
 Prerequisite: Consent of instructor and minimum of 15 semester hours including PSYC 6354, COUN 6350.
 Must make arrangements prior to registration.